gottyduke/SF_PluginTemplate/README.md

 ## 📖 License

-By using this template, you agree to comply with [CommonLibSF](https://github.com/Starfield-Reverse-Engineering/CommonLibSF) license, which is [GPL-3.0-or-later](COPYING) WITH [Modding Exception AND GPL-3.0 Linking Exception (with Corresponding Source)](EXCEPTIONS).
+By using [this branch](https://github.com/gottyduke/SF_PluginTemplate/tree/main), you agree to comply with [CommonLibSF](https://github.com/Starfield-Reverse-Engineering/CommonLibSF) license, which is [GPL-3.0-or-later](COPYING) WITH [Modding Exception AND GPL-3.0 Linking Exception (with Corresponding Source)](EXCEPTIONS).
 Specifically, the Modded Code is Starfield (and its variants) and Modding Libraries include [Starfield Script Extender](https://github.com/ianpatt/sfse) and [DKUtil](https://github.com/gottyduke/DKUtil/) (and variants).

 To put it shortly: when you distribute a binary linked against CommonLibSF, you are obliged to provide access to the source code as well.